Are you sure?

 Did you take an interesting minor, thesis, or extra study activities?
 Be sure to mention them!

-(Language) Skills
+(Language) skills

 When working abroad, you often work in an international environment.
 Therefore, it is a plus to mention which languages you speak and at what level.
 European language levels range from A1/A2 (basic user) to C1/C2 (fluent).
 For the employer, it is relevant at which level you master English.
 Often, the training for your new position is in English and this is also often the main language of communication within the company itself.